-Have you been accused of reckless driving or a traffic offense in Norfolk, Virginia Beach or Newport News, VA?
+Have you been accused of reckless driving or a traffic offense in Norfolk, Virginia Beach, Hampton, Chesapeake, Newport News or anywhere in Virginia?
 Do not dismiss the serious effect that a traffic violation can have on your driver’s license and your life.
 A traffic ticket may be a serious criminal charge that can ultimately lead to a suspended driver’s license and possible jail time.
-Anthony Montagna, a top reckless driving lawyer, has handled thousands of reckless driving and traffic violations in Norfolk, Newport News, Virginia Beach and all of Hampton Roads, VA.
+Anthony Montagna, a top reckless driving lawyer, has handled thousands of Reckless Driving and Traffic Violations in Norfolk, Newport News, Virginia Beach and all of Hampton Roads, VA.

-At the Norfolk, Virginia, law firm of Montagna Klein Camden, L.L.P.
-Anthony Montagna has helped countless drivers save their driver’s license and freedom after receiving a traffic ticket or warrant of arrest.
+At the Norfolk and Newport News, Virginia, law firm of Montagna Klein Camden, L.L.P., Anthony Montagna has helped countless drivers save their driver’s license and freedom after receiving a traffic ticket or warrant of arrest.
 Anthony will sit down with you and explain all aspects of your charge, including the elements and penalties.

 With Anthony L. Montagna, III, you can be confident that you have an experienced, professional family, traffic and criminal attorney on your side.
 Anthony will fight to protect you and your family.
 He knows that every case is important to you, and he will battle for you in court.

 Anthony was born on August 19, 1968 at Camp LeJeune, North Carolina.
 After several months, Anthony and his family moved to Norfolk, Virginia, his father’s home town.